CNP-CIIMAR/FAALPred/utilities/README.md

       4. Writes the filtered sequences to the `output_fasta` file.
       5. Outputs summary information on the number of sequences processed and filtered.

-# faq:
+# FAQ:
-  - question: "What is the purpose of this script?"
+  - Question: "What is the purpose of this script?"
-    answer: >
+    Answer: >
       The script is designed to filter sequences in FASTA files based on a list of sequence IDs.
 It allows users to either keep only the specified sequences or exclude them from the output, facilitating targeted analyses in bioinformatics workflows.

-  - question: "How do I prepare the IDs file?"
+  - Question: "How do I prepare the IDs file?"
-    answer: >
+    Answer: >
       The IDs file should be a plain text file with one sequence ID per line.
 Ensure there are no headers or additional formatting.
 For example:
       ```
       seq1
       seq2
       seq3
       ```

-  - question: "Can I use this script with large FASTA files?"
+  - Question: "Can I use this script with large FASTA files?"
-    answer: >
+    Answer: >
       Yes, the script utilizes Biopython's SeqIO for efficient parsing, allowing it to handle large FASTA files effectively.
 However, ensure that your system has sufficient memory and storage resources for processing large datasets.

-  - question: "What happens if a sequence ID in the IDs file is not found in the FASTA file?"
+  - Question: "What happens if a sequence ID in the IDs file is not found in the FASTA file?"
-    answer: >
+    Answer: >
       The script will process all sequences in the FASTA file and apply the filtering criteria.
 Sequence IDs in the IDs file that do not match any sequences in the FASTA file will have no effect on the output.

-  - question: "Can I use this script to filter sequences based on partial IDs or patterns?"
+  - Question: "Can I use this script to filter sequences based on partial IDs or patterns?"
-    answer: >
+    Answer: >
       Currently, the script filters sequences based on exact matches of sequence IDs.
 For partial matches or pattern-based filtering, you would need to modify the script to incorporate regular expressions or other matching criteria.

-# troubleshooting:
+# Troubleshooting:
-  issue: "Script exits with usage error."
+  Issue: "Script exits with usage error."
-  solution: >
+  Solution: >
     Ensure you are providing the required arguments when running the script.
 The correct usage is:
     ```bash
     python3 filter_fasta.py <input_fasta> <output_fasta> <ids_file> (--keep | --exclude)